tlverse/tlverse-handbook/08-tmle3mopttx.md

 ```

 We now have an observed data structure (`data`) and a specification of the role
-that each variable in the data set plays as the nodes in a DAG.
+that each variable in the dataset plays as the nodes in a DAG.

 ### Constructing Optimal Stacked Regressions with `sl3`